GNiendorf/tracepy/README.md

 ## Examples

-To get started using the software, I suggest looking at the examples provided in the examples folder.
-The UI for TracePy is most similar to BEAM4, and TracePy's ray tracing algorithm was recreated mostly from Spencer and Murty's iconic paper, "General Ray-Tracing Procedure".
-Some changes were made to Spencer's algorithm however, and the plotting and optimization software was developed independently by myself.
+To get started using the software, you can look at the examples provided in the 'examples' folder.
+The UI for TracePy is most similar to BEAM4, and TracePy's ray tracing algorithm was recreated from Spencer and Murty's iconic paper, "General Ray-Tracing Procedure".

 ## Contributing

-I would suggest reading Spencer and Murty's paper, ["General Ray-Tracing Procedure"](https://www.osapublishing.org/josa/viewmedia.cfm?uri=josa-52-6-672&seq=0) for an overview of TracePy's algorithm.
+I suggest reading Spencer and Murty's paper, ["General Ray-Tracing Procedure"](https://www.osapublishing.org/josa/viewmedia.cfm?uri=josa-52-6-672&seq=0) for an overview of TracePy's algorithm.
 There are also several open issues that we welcome collaborators on.
-If you have any questions feel free to contact me at gavinniendorf@gmail.com.